Radinvafaei/nucleus-ui-builder/README.md

 - **Customizable Templates:** Define your own component structures with YAML configuration.
 - **Supports Extensions:** Easily add Storybook, Jest, or other extensions.
 - **Works with Both ESM & CJS:** Compatible with different module systems.
-- **Dependency Injection & Design Patterns:** Built with a structured and maintainable architecture.
 - **CLI-powered Scaffolding:** Generate files and directories with a single command.

 ---